grycap/im/doc/source/REST.rst

 "\\n" instead.
 If the content cannot be parsed successfully, or the user and password are not valid, it is returned the HTTP error code 401.

-Next table summaries the resources and the HTTP methods available.
+Next tables summaries the resources and the HTTP methods available.

 +-------------+-----------------------+-------------------+-------------------------+
 | HTTP method |   /infrastructure     |   /inf/<infId>    |   /vms/<infId>/<vmId>   |